 Of course this varies from partition to partition depending on their hardware configurations.
 Please visit https://sc.stanford.edu and click on "Partition" on the top right, you can see the types of GPU available for each partition there.
 As for constraint, you can refer to the specification by Nvidia.
 (1080ti = 11G, titan = 12G ....etc)

 For further documentation on the srun command, see the online srun documentation via SchedMD.

-You can view a list of all jobs running on the cluster by typing:
+You can also use standard Slurm command, to view a list of all jobs running on the cluster by typing: